burakcoskun/litebuild/README.md

 	for windows:https://dl-ssl.google.com/android/repository/tools_r25.0.3-windows.zip

 	replace downloaded folder with your_android_home/tools
+	you can also change version number(25.0.3) to whatever you like except 26.

 # Installation
 	git clone https://github.com/burakcoskun/litebuild.git
 	cd litebuild
 	mvn clean install -DskipTests
-	executable jar will be exported to litebuild/target/litebuild.jar run it from anywhere by specifying full path: java -jar path_to_litebuild/target/litebuild.jar
+	executable jar will be exported to target/litebuild.jar run it from anywhere by specifying full path: java -jar path_to_litebuild/target/litebuild.jar

 # Usage
-	Usage is really straightforward and you would understand when you run: java -jar litebuild.jar --help Anyway I should add a few samples:
+	Usage is really straightforward and you would understand when you run: java -jar litebuild.jar --help Anyway I should mention it beriefly:

 	There are four commands this app runs {project,compile,package,launch}
 	Arguments can be displayed like: java -jar project  --help .
 This would display usage of project command.

 	Commands:
-		Project: creates new Android project with it's most basic form
+		project: creates new Android project with it's most basic form This command also creates a file named litebuild.settings which includes android target, you should not delete this line.
+			Litebuild.settings file also comes with sections command.before and command.after .
+			You can specify your own commands like this: compile.before{
+				echo This command runs before the compile command }
+			compile.after{
+				echo this command runs after the compile command
+			}
+			You can specify before and after for compile,package and launch commands
-		Compile: compiles Android project along with sources and resources
+		compile: compiles Android project along with sources and resources
-		Package: packages Android project signs with debug key store and zipaligns it Laucn  : install final apk to a running emulator
+		package: packages Android project signs with debug key store and zipaligns it launch  : install final apk to a running emulator